-Apple must post notice of ruling that Samsung's Galaxy Tab doesn't copy iPad, U.K. judge saysAlex Wagner - Deputy Managing Editor, News Desk
+Apple must post notice of ruling that Samsung's Galaxy Tab doesn't copy iPad, U.K. judge saysAlex Wagner - Editorial Director of News and Content

 Earlier this month a U.K. judge ruled that the Samsung Galaxy Tab does not infringe upon the design of Apple's iPad, saying that Samsung's tablets are "not as cool" as Apple's.
 The case got even more interesting today, as the judge has ordered Apple to publish a notice both online and in multiple British newspapers and magazines stating that Samsung's Galaxy Tab does not copy the iPad's design.
 Judge Colin Birss handed down the order, explaining that the alert is meant to help reverse the impression that Samsung was copying the iPad.
 The notice must remain on the U.K. version of Apple's website for six months.